Installation

 php artisan native:run

-This will start compiling your application and boot it in the iOS Simulator by default.
+This will start compiling your application and boot it on whichever device you select.

 #Running on a real device